Wisconsin

 • Launched 2014

 Wisconsin provides an income tax deduction for individuals who pay private school tuition for their dependent children.
 It has no income limit, and taxpaying families can apply for an individual tax deduction after paying for K–12 private school tuition.
-Learn more about this program, including eligibility, rules and regulations on this page.
+Learn more about program eligibility, rules, and regulations on this page.

 We do not administer this program.